Which African Countries Were Not Colonized

 Recognizing the Nuances of Independence

-For example, Liberia's dependence on the United States throughout much of its history raises questions about the extent of its sovereignty.
+To give you an idea, Liberia's dependence on the United States throughout much of its history raises questions about the extent of its sovereignty.
 While Liberia maintained its formal independence, its economic and political affairs were often heavily influenced by American interests.

 Promoting Critical Thinking